Public Health Career Guide: Human Services

 Health & Human Services Salary

 Given that the health and human services field is enormous, those who work in it might have widely varied educational backgrounds and experience.
-A home health aide, for example, might hold only a high school diploma and formal training, while a social worker might have a bachelor’s degree and a psychologist would hold a PhD.
+A home health aide, for example, might hold only a high school diploma and formal training, while a social worker might have a bachelor’s degree, and a psychologist would hold a PhD.
 With such variety in experience and education, it makes sense that the salaries under the health and human services umbrella are widely varied as well.

-Profession 2019 Annual Salary Lower 10% Top 10%
+Profession Median Annual Salary Lower 10% Top 10%

 Landing A Health & Human Services Job